Coin Values Moving with Precious Metals: Up-Dated 11/27/2023: Gold $2010 | Silver $24.66

 Now let's turn to the condition of your coin.
 Pictured is a remarkable silver dollar.
 This 1888 dollar is not only in top "uncirculated" condition but its bright original luster is free of contact marks.
-Value in the market is above $100.
+It is a candidate for a valuable high end collection.

 Scarcity of nice condition silver dollars is becoming evident today as large numbers of collectors search for these collector quality coins.
 By taking a few minutes to compare your old silver dollar to the "grading" images below leads to finding today's 1888 Morgan silver dollar value.

 Mintmarks are a small but important detail deciding 1888 Morgan silver dollar value.
 Finding your coin was struck at the San Francisco mint, identified by an "S" on the reverse increases the potential value.
 Just below the ribbon is either an "S" for San Francisco, or an "O" indicating New Orleans mint.
 If no mintmark is found your coin was minted at the Philadelphia mint.